sttp/Specification/Sections/Overview.md

 Existing serialization technologies are not designed for messaging exchange use cases that demand sending large frames of data at high speeds, often falling short in terms of timely delivery or data loss depending on the IP transport protocol used.
 The obvious solution is to break large data structures into smaller ones, recombining them as needed in receiving applications <sup>[[9](References.md#user-content-ref9)]</sup>.
 Although this strategy can work fine for one-off solutions where data structures are manually partitioned into smaller units for transport, this does not lend itself to an abstract, versatile long term solution.

 Instead of serializing an entire data structure as a unit, STTP is designed to package each of the distinct elements of the data structure into small groups.
-Each data element, typically a primitive type, gets individually identified along with any associated state, e.g., time and/or quality information.
+Serialization is managed for each data element, typically a primitive type, that gets individually identified along with any associated state, e.g., time and/or quality information.
 Ultimately more information is being sent, but it is being packaged differently.

 > :information_source: For the purposes of this specification a data element, its identification and any associated state, e.g., time and quality, will be referred to as a _data point_.